felicitia/TestAnalyzer/README.md

 ## This repository is part of the FrUITeR project.
 Please refer to [FrUITeR's website](https://felicitia.github.io/FrUITeR/) for a complete guide on the latest version.
-Below are notes for an old version.
-Please ignore.
+The notes below are deprecated.

 The source code for FrUITeR's implementation including different components (e.g., GUI Mapper, Test Processor); and Test Analyzer including ground truth mapping of GUI events to their canonical IDs.